by Jenny Leigh Hodgins

 I don’t necessarily need to do anything or say anything to those suffering.
 Everyone has their own journey and creates awareness on their own timetable.

-PRAYER = POSITIVE CHANGE
+PRAYER LEADS TO POSITIVE CHANGE

 But I know that prayer for others’ happiness is effective at developing my empathy.
 Prayer also has the strength to diffuse a tense situation.
 People can feel what comes from my heart, even if I don’t express it.